 There’s so much pressure to equate fun with staying out all night and eating Taco Bell, that it can seem near impossible to be healthy as a twenty-something.

 Creating a healthy lifestyle, one that is FUN, HAPPY and EASY all at the same time in your 20’s has been beyond essential for my personal well-being.

 These seven rules have been some of saving graces during tough times since college.

-Seven Ways to Create a Healthy Lifestyle In Your 20’s
+How To Create A Healthy Lifestyle In Your 20s

 (That you’ve never thought of before)!

 Don’t they say that every hour you are sitting you are cutting years off your life?
 Don’t let this freak you out (TBH, I’ve made it through five seasons of Pretty Little Liars on Netflix in the past week…)

 How can you incorporate moving and staying active in your daily routine?
 If you live in a city (and especially during the warmer summer months!) can you incorporate walking instead of always hopping in an Uber?!

 I’ve been forcing myself to walk at least one way to social activities around SF (if they are within a mile) and it NOT only has given me a great way to stay up-to-date on my podcasts but has also kept me active.